kirbydesign/designsystem/.github/CONTRIBUTING.md

   - Make them alluring.
   - Short without too much detail
-  - The issues are viewed in some sort of list view 80% of the time. --> As issues are viewed in some sort of list view 80% of the time (or so), the title is the oft read part.
+  - The issues are viewed in some sort of list view 80% of the time. --> As issues are viewed in some sort of list view 80% of the time (or so) the title is the part being read most often.
-It can therefore be a good idea to spend some time on formulating a good title.
+It can therefore be a good idea to spend some time formulating one.

-A good title is short without too much detail; these should be presented in the actual description.
+A good title is short without too much detail.
+Details should be presented in the actual description.

 If possible try to make the title compelling.
-While an open-source repository is not a newspaper, where readers must be enganged at any cost; you still want to catch the interest of contributors.
+While an open-source repository is not a newspaper where readers must be enganged at any cost, you still want to catch the interest of contributors.

 The following title:
->> Input causes error when you type over 50 characters and press enter could be improved by writing:
+> Input causes error when you type over 50 characters and press enter

+could be improved by writing:
->> Input error on 50-character submit
+> Input error on 50-character submit

 #### The good issue is easily readable
 <!-- - Readability